iamkirankumaryadav/GenAI/Glossary.md

 - Completions are based on the patterns, structures, and information the model has learned during its training phase on vast datasets.

 ### **Conversational AI**
-- AI that can simulate conversation with humans using NLP.
+- AI that enables computers to communicate and interact with humans in a natural language, such as text or voice.
+- It's designed to simulate human conversation, making it feel like you're talking to another person.
 - Enables computers to understand and respond to spoken or written language in a way that feels natural and engaging for users.
 - NLP allows computers to interpret the meaning behind human language, including factors like context, slang, and sarcasm.
-- Customer service chatbots: Troubleshoot problems, 24/7 service.
-Virtual assistance (Alexa, Siri, Google).
-Companion Chatbots.
+- Customer service chatbots, language learning apps, virtual assistance (Alexa, Siri, Google), social media bots, etc.
+- Benefits: Improved customer experience, increased efficiency, personalized experiences, and accessibility.

 ### **Embeddings**
 - Embeddings are a powerful tool for representing text data in a way that machines can understand and manipulate.